valderete/Interactive-Data-Vis-Sp2021/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

+Trouble with remote branches
+I am stuck at the push stage.
+I seem to have errors in my remote branches, i think I somehow set up multiple local repositories...
+How can I remove the repositories?

 ------------